Sekeh-Lab/CEU-Net/README.md

 The most direct visualization of the code is provided in "CEU-Net-Example.ipynb."
 For running the code more efficiently, I recommend running via "run.py."

+NOTE: The [Houston](https://hyperspectral.ee.uh.edu/?page_id=1075) dataset is not avaliable for redistribution.
+Therefore, you must download the Houston dataset for youself and place the files into a folder named "Houston" in the "Data" folder.

 ## Results

 Results can be found in the paper.
 In addition, some of the visual results are provided in the folder "Figure Examples."